luisdavim/synthetic-checker/README.md

 When running in the cli mode, the checks are stil executed in parallel and the configured `initialDelay` is stil used.
 The cli mode can be used to run as an `init` container or as an `helm` pre or post hook as a pre-flight check or a post run validation.
 Or in a CI pipeline.

-Check the `--help` flag on each sub-command to see all available options:
+See the [usage docs](./usage) and check the `--help` flag on each sub-command to see all available options:

 ```console
 $ go run main.go -h